Notification of Rights under FERPA

 Upon request, the school discloses education records without consent to officials of another District in which a student seeks or intends to enroll, or is already enrolled if the disclosure is for purposes of the student’s enrollment or transfer.

-• If a School Board has designated directory data in accordance with § 118.125, Wis.
-Stats., the District must notify parents, legal guardians or guardians ad litems of the categories of information, which the Board has designated as directory data, which may be released without the prior consent of the parent, legal guardian or guardian ad litem.
+If a School Board has designated directory data in accordance with § 118.125, Wis.
+Stats., the District must notify parents, legal guardians or guardians ad litem of the categories of information, which the Board has designated as directory data, which may be released without the prior consent of the parent, legal guardian or guardian ad litem.
 Directory information includes items that would generally not be considered harmful or an invasion of privacy if disclosed.
 It may not include things such as a student’s social security number or grades.
 Directory data means those pupil records which include the pupil’s name, address, telephone listing, field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, photographs, degrees and awards received, and the name of the school most recently attended by the pupil.
 This includes information recorded in any way, including but not limited to handwriting, print, computer media, video or audio tape, film, microfilm or microfiche.
 The District has a procedure which may allow such information to be disclosed upon request.
 Any parent, legal guardian, or an adult student or eligible student may request that any part of the directory data may not be released without prior consent.

 Each school district may designate the categories of directory data information that will be released.

-The Appleton Area School District designates the following as Directory Data: student’s name, address, major field of study (grade level), participation in officially recognized activities and sports, height of members of athletic teams, dates of attendance, photographs, awards received, and name of the school most recently attended by the student.
+AASD has designated the following student information as directory data: Student name, address, major field of study (grade level), participation in officially recognized activities and sports, height of members of athletic teams, dates of attendance, photographs, awards received and name of school most recently attended by student.

 If parents or guardians do not wish to have any or all of the categories of designated directory data released without prior parent/guardian consent, they must notify the school in writing within 14 days of this notice being provided.